mastrogpt/mastrogpt-training/README.md

 - You have to login in your server (`http://miniops.me`) **check carefully  if http or https, locally is is NOT https**

-- If you are NOT using an account on `openserverless.dev` account, you have to create a `.env` file in the project root with this value:
+- If you are NOT using an account on `openserverless.dev` account, you have to create a `.env` file in the project root with the following  values (example values are valid for a local ollama)

 ```
-OLLAMA_API_URL=<url to your ollama instance>
+OLLAMA_HOSTPORT=host.docker.internal:11434
+OLLAMA_AUTH=ignore:me
+OLLAMA_PROTO=http
 ```

-where the url points to your instance.
+Change them for your local instance.

-For example if you use your local ollama the value must be `http://host.docker.internal:11434`

 - The UI is improved and slightly changed compared to the videos.